The Jungle Book (video game): Reception

-In the United Kingdom, it was the top-selling Sega Master System game in March 1994.
+In the United Kingdom, it was the top-selling Master System game in March 1994.

 GamePro gave the Super NES version a mixed review.
-They remarked that "Mowgli's adventures are pretty repetitious, centering around his ability to swing on vines".
-They also criticized the limited use of Baloo, who they felt to be the film's best character.
-However, they asserted that the "lush" graphics and animation make the game worth playing.
-Electronic Gaming Monthly similarly praised the graphics and animation, and were also complimentary of the controls and huge levels.
-They scored it a 7.8 out of 10.
+They remarked that "Mowgli's adventures are pretty repetitious, centering around his ability to swing on vines."
+They also criticized the limited use of Baloo, who they felt to be the film's best character, but they asserted that the "lush" graphics and animation make the game worth playing.
+Electronic Gaming Monthly similarly praised the graphics and animation, and was also complimentary of the controls and huge levels.
+They scored 7.8 out of 10.

 The NES version received mostly mixed reviews.
 GamePro criticized the "meandering game play, which plods along at a pace much slower than the rollicking movie", but assessed the animations and variety of moves to be impressive by NES standards.
 The four reviewers of Electronic Gaming Monthly similarly felt the game "contains some of the best animation ever seen on the NES", but criticized the overt precision required in jumping over pits.
 They gave the game a 6.75 out of 10.

-GamePro rated the Genesis version as superior to the SNES and NES versions due to its faster and more varied gameplay and brighter graphics, though they criticized the lack of continues and sometimes imprecise controls.
+GamePro rated the Genesis version as superior to the SNES and NES versions due to its faster and more varied gameplay and brighter graphics, though they criticized the lack of continuous and sometimes imprecise controls.
 Electronic Gaming Monthly gave the Genesis version a 7 out of 10, citing "fantastic" animation, sharp controls, and huge levels.
-They gave the Game Gear version a 6.2 out of 10, commenting that it "holds up pretty well here, although the control needs some fine-tuning".
+They gave the Game Gear version a 6.2 out of 10, commenting that it "holds up pretty well here, although the control needs some fine-tuning."
 In contrast, GamePro argued that the Game Gear version has the sharpest controls of any version of the game.
-They remarked that the gameplay is simplified like the NES version, but concluded: "Aided by unlimited continues, younger gamers in particular will enjoy Mowgli's charming antics".
+They remarked that the gameplay is simplified like the NES version, but concluded: "Aided by unlimited continues, younger gamers in particular will enjoy Mowgli's charming antics."